What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 5. May Preserve Brain Health

 It could have a positive effect on cognitive health.
-It is rich in antioxidants and can reduce inflammation, so it may help the prevention of cognitive conditions such as Parkinson’s disease and Alzheimer’s disease.
+It is rich in antioxidants and can reduce inflammation, so it may help in the prevention of cognitive conditions such as Parkinson’s disease and Alzheimer’s disease.

 A study conducted on rats has revealed that aged garlic could improve memory and reduce inflammation of the brain.
 Another study has shown that black garlic can protect against oxidative stress and prevent memory impairment.
 [8]